-- Long-term Planning includes work with the community on reviewing the Town's Official Community Plan, developing new Neighbourhood Plans, the Trail Plan and the review of relevant bylaws. - Short term Planning includes the processing of development applications.
+• Long-term Planning includes work with the community on reviewing the Town's Official

 23. Segmented Information (Continued)

 Recreation and Culture

 The Parks, Recreation and Culture Department contribute to the quality of life and personal wellness of the community through the provision of a variety of special events, programs, services and facilities.
 The Frank Jameson Community Centre is the location where the majority of the programs are offered.